-South Korea is more open and unapologetic about its taste for dog meat.
-During ‘Bokdays;, the country’s 60-day-long dog eating festival held annually July through August, approximately 15,000 dogs and several thousand cats lose their lives each day, all in the name of gastronomic pleasure and cultural superstition.
+South Korea is open and unapologetic about its taste for dog meat.
+South Korea is famous for their horrific dog farms, where dogs are bred for food in the most appalling squalor.
+During ‘Bokdays’, South Korea’s 60-day-long dog eating festival held annually from July through to August, approximately 15,000 dogs and several thousand cats lose their lives each day, all in the name of gastronomic pleasure and cultural superstition.

-At Moran Market, the country’s largest live dog and cat meat market, terrified dogs and cats are brutally slaughtered in front of diners (including children) who may stand and watch, seemingly unaffected as they wait for their meals or elixirs to be ‘prepared’.
-Typically, tourists and non-Koreans are not allowed in this market where people can pay extra to have the dog of their choice “tenderized” in the old-fashioned way or what many would call it the preferred way,
+In South Korea’s live dog and cat meat markets, terrified dogs and cats are brutally slaughtered in front of diners including children who may stand and watch, seemingly unaffected as they wait for their meals or elixirs to be ‘prepared’.
+Typically, tourists and non-Koreans are not allowed in this market where people can pay extra to have the dog of their choice “tenderized” in the old-fashioned way or what many would call the preferred way,

 Dogs and cats are ‘tenderized’ prior to death via malicious practices including combinations of hanging, bludgeoning, stabbing, electrocuting, burning, boiling and skinning alive.

-Machines are commercially available made especially to help torture and skin the animals alive.
-Including a rotating drum for the removal of their fur, and finally blowtorched, To make that easier by softening their skin often they are put alive into pots of boiling water.
+Machines are commercially available made especially to help torture and skin the animals alive with a rotating drum for the removal of their fur.
+To make that easier by softening their skin often they are put alive into pots of boiling water.
 This is all carried out in front of the dogs waiting to be tortured and killed so that they experience the maximum terror possible.

 The belief is that by stimulating as much adrenaline as possible through the animal’s body before the moment of death the meat will be more tasty and healthful.

-In some cases, their food is their companions who die boiled whole in a pot.
-Oftentimes they are fed unpalatable food just to fatten them up for slaughter and if they refuse to eat it due to traumatization it is forced down their throats through pipes in a similar way to geese forcefed for foie gras so that sometimes they choke to death or die of suffocation.
+In many cases, the dogs and cats are not given any food or water, and sometimes their food is their companions who die and then are boiled whole in a pot.
+Oftentimes they are fed unpalatable food just to fatten them up for slaughter and if they refuse to eat it due to traumatization it is forced down their throats through pipes in a similar way to geese force-fed for foie gras so that sometimes they choke to death or die of suffocation.

 Despite the fact that it is illegal to eat dog meat in many of these countries, the dish continues to be popular due to weak law enforcement and the absence of enforceable companion animal welfare laws.

-Many may defend dog and cat eating as a country’s right to follow its ‘cultural tradition’, yet haven’t there been many cruel practices throughout history that have been banned as societies became more civilized and compassionate?
+Many defend dog and cat eating as a country’s right to follow its ‘cultural tradition’.
+Yet throughout human history there have been numerous horribly cruel practices that have been banned as societies became more civilized and compassionate.